threefoldtech/threefold_hub/research/bridges.md

 Every cosmos validator is part of the bridge verification and requires an Ethereum full node.

+Don't know if a light client node works as well.

+Pretty bad docs on the compooonent setup and what to run as a validator.

 ### Binance chain

 Gravity bridge does not support Binance chain by default but it is expected that this can supported easily.

+There already is a `chainID` parameter available.

+The integration with Ethereum is a separate process written in Rust which communicates to an ethereum full node using geth's rpc interface.

 ## Bridge to and from tfchains